ShkarinAlex278/Instanews/README.md

 * Got access by JSON to New York Time resource.
-* Created file Gulp which is a task runner built on Node.js and npm, used for automation of time-consuming and repetitive tasks involved in web development like minification, concatenation, cache busting, unit testing, linting, optimization.
-Using Gulp, I set the rules for saving files in a project.
-He mastered a new method of image processing using Grid.
+* Created file Gulp which is a task runner built on Node.js and npm, used for automation of time-consuming and repetitive tasks involved in web development like minification, concatenation, cache busting, unit testing, linting, optimization and etc.
+* Applied a new method in css image processing using Grid.

 Develop by: Alex Shkarin